axept/open-parse/README.md

 > Open Parse = [Parse.com](https://parse.com/docs/rest/guide) + [JSON API](http://jsonapi.org/format/) + [koa](https://github.com/koajs/koa)

-The collection of middleware which provides REST API interface for accessing to application data and schema, users and security management.
+The collection of middleware which provides extra-flexible RESTful API interface for accessing to application data store and schemas, users and security management.
+Save your time to bootstrap new web and mobile projects.

 Out of the box it supports [bunyan-logger](https://github.com/trentm/node-bunyan) which could be connected to Logentries, Loggly, NewRelic and other cloud log management services just in a 15 seconds.